NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### OpenRelTable :: openRel
 #### Description
-Creates an entry for the input relation in the Open Relation Table and returns the corresponding relation id.
+Creates an entry for the input relation in the *Open Relation* Table and returns the corresponding *relation id*.

 #### Arguments
 | Name | Type | Description |